raajasrini/bikesharing/README.md

 An analysis that shows landmarks around the city will also shed light on the usage of the service

-This [NYC Bike Dashboard ](NYC Bikes Story - Srini | Tableau Public) shows the visualization for the Bike Sharing Service.
+This [NYC Bike Dashboard - Srinivasan Raajagopal - Tableau Public](https://public.tableau.com/profile/srinivasan.raajagopal#!/) shows the visualization for the Bike Sharing Service.